-Of the seven, we are concerned the last two.
+Of the seven, we are concerned about the last two.
 He defined as Interpersonal Intelligence the ability to understand other people: what motivates them, how they work, how to work cooperatively with them.
 It is the ability to identify their moods, temperament, motivations and intentions.
 It enables you to read the intentions and desires of others even when not shown.

 The Intrapersonal Intelligence refers to the internal aspects of a person, access to one’s own feeling live, one’s range of emotions.
 It is the ability to discriminate between these emotions, providing and guiding one’s own behaviour.
 A person with good intrapersonal intelligence has a viable effective model of himself or herself.

-Earlier other authors related emotional content with the concept of intelligence.
+Earlier other authors related emotional content to the concept of intelligence.
 Edward Lee Thorndike introduced the concept of Social Intelligence toward the years 20 but at that time the definition of IQ and their corresponding test to measure monopolized all the attention.

 - The knowledge of one’s own emotions